OliynykLab/OliynykLab/README.md

 ## What We Do

-In our lab, we explore intermetallics—compounds where metals and metalloids team up.
+In our lab, we explore intermetallics—compounds where metals and metalloids intersect.
 Our mission?
 To discover novel compounds, unravel their crystal structures, and see just how far these materials can go.

 ## How We Do It

 - **High-Temp Synthesis:** We cook up new compounds with methods like sintering, arc-melting, and metal flux growth.
-- **Characterization:** We use powder and single crystal diffraction, along with electron microscopy, to reveal the secrets of our creations.
+- **Characterization:** We use powder and single crystal diffraction, along with electron microscopy, to reveal the properties of our compounds.
-- **Mechanical & Electronic Studies:** We dive into the electronic structure and mechanical properties to understand what makes these materials tick.
+- **Mechanical & Electronic Studies:** We dive into the electronic structure and mechanical properties to understand what makes these materials special.
-- **Machine Learning:** With a special focus on uranium, thorium, and rare-earth intermetallics, we use machine learning to predict crystal structures and physical properties—then validate those predictions in the lab.
+- **Machine Learning:** With a focus on uranium, thorium, and rare-earth intermetallics, we use machine learning to predict crystal structures and physical properties, then validate those predictions in the lab.

 ## Projects